DEV-ANSH-1121/Grocito-city-state-management/README.md

 Finally open any terminal and navigate to this project and run this commands:
 Terminal 1: php artisan serve

+Navigate to the browser and visit the Login link

+## Login Process:
+Enter the following number and click generate OTP: 9123456789 In the console of your browser you will get your OTP.
+Enter OTP in the otp field and click login.

 ## About App
 This app contains normal CRUD operation to manage users, state, city, pin codes.